Activities

 Madrid beach

-Due to the move underground of a large section of Madrid's inner ring-road, the M-30, 820 hectares along the Manzanares River will be converted into a long park, and including an urban beach, rowing lanes on the river, walks, bicycle paths, kiosks, cafés and restaurants, terraces, cultural and sports facilities, areas for pensioners and children's play areas.
+In January 2008, the Madrid Río project (el Plan Especial Madrid-Río) was unveiled by the Lord Mayor of Madrid, Alberto Ruíz Gallardón.
+Due to the move underground of a large section of Madrid's inner ring-road, the M-30, 820 hectares along the Manzanares River have been converted into a long park, including an urban beach, rowing lanes on the river, walks, bicycle paths, kiosks, cafés and restaurants, terraces, cultural and sports facilities, areas for pensioners and children's play areas.
 All this just 1.5 kilometres from the Puerta del Sol in the centre of Madrid.

 Tourist Accommodation Near Arganzuela Park & Madrid Beach